TathagataChakraborti/survey-visualizer/src/README.md

         stop: 146
 ```

+For each tab in the Taxonomy view, you can provide a link to the spreadsheet (and corresponding active sheet) to read from.
+The path to the file is relative to the root directory you are running this code from.

 The rows and columns (for either of the taxonomy area or the paper list) indicate the start and end of where to read from
 in the spreadsheet, as well as rows / columns to ignore if required.
 For example, we are asking here to read the "Taxonomy" hierarchy from rows 1-6 (but ignore rows 5 and 6)
 and columns 69 to 146, and the rows 7-184 (excluding 141 and 151) for the list of papers.
 The `key_map` entry indicates where (columns) the paper metadata is documented in the spreadsheet (e.g. the title is in column 3).

+The `shuffle_list` key, if _True_, will make the paper list appear in randomized order.
+If disabled, the papers on the visualizer
+appear in the order they are given in the source spreadsheet.

 **Fancy Charts**

-In case your taxonomy is _only 2 levels deep_, you can also enable other views into it, such as
+You can also enable other views into your taxonomy, such as
 using [tree maps](https://www.carbondesignsystem.com/data-visualization/complex-charts/#tree-maps) and [circle packs](https://www.carbondesignsystem.com/data-visualization/complex-charts/#circle-packs).

 ```yaml